junxit/us-congress-bills-115/bill.md

 This Act may be cited as the “Guidance Out Of Darkness Act” or the “GOOD Act”.

 ## § 2.
+Purpose

+It is the purpose of this Act to increase the transparency of agency guidance documents and to make guidance documents more readily available to the public.

+## § 3.
 Publication of guidance documents on the internet

 - **(a)** *In general* On the date on which an agency issues a guidance document, the head of the agency shall publish the guidance document in accordance with subsection (c).
 - **(b)** *Previously issued guidance documents* With respect to any guidance document issued by an agency before the effective date of this Act that is in effect on the effective date of this Act, the head of each agency shall meet the requirements of subsection (c).
 - **(c)** *Single location* The head of each agency shall:
-  - **(1)** Publish any guidance document issued by the agency in a single location on the publicly accessible Federal Government website (commonly known as regulations.gov) described under section 206(d) of the E-Government Act of 2002 (Public Law 107–347; 44 U.S.C.
-3501 note).
+  - **(1)** Publish any guidance document issued by the agency in a single location on an online portal designated by the Director of the Office of Management and Budget.
   - **(2)** With respect to a guidance document issued by an agency, include a hyperlink on the online portal of the agency that provides access to the guidance document published pursuant to paragraph (1).
   - **(3)** Ensure that any guidance document published pursuant to paragraph (1) is—
     - **(A)** clearly identified as a guidance document;